Silly Wizard

-Silly Wizard was a Scottish folk band that began forming in Edinburgh in 1970.
+Silly Wizard were a Scottish folk band that began forming in Edinburgh in 1970.
 The founder members were two like-minded university students—Gordon Jones (guitar, bodhran, vocals, bouzouki, mandola), and Bob Thomas (guitar, mandolin, mandola, banjo, concertina).
 In January 1972, Jones and Thomas formed a trio with their flatmate Bill Watkins (guitar, vocals, fiddle) and performed (occasionally unpaid) under various band names in Edinburgh folk clubs.
 In the spring of 1972, Watkins returned to Birmingham and, in June 1972, Chris Pritchard (vocals) came in as his replacement.
-In July 1972, this newly formed trio were offered their first paid booking at the Burns Monument Hotel, Brig O' Doune, Scotland, and needed a band name in a hurry.
+In July 1972, this newly formed trio were offered their first paid booking at the Burns Monument Hotel, Brig O' Doon, Scotland, and needed a band name in a hurry.
 The name "Silly Wizard" was chosen and the continuing stream of bookings ensured that the name became permanent.
 In September 1972, the trio recruited Johnny Cunningham (1957–2003) (fiddle, viola, mandola, vocals) and Silly Wizard started to take off.

 History

 Formation

 Thomas credited the name of the band to a flatmate who was writing a book of children's stories, and the group first performed as "Silly Wizard" in summer 1972.
 Chris Pritchard (vocals) replaced Bill Watkins (vocals, guitar) in 1972.
-From September 1972 until March 1974, the band organized the Saturday night bookings, and regularly performed at, the Triangle Folk Club in Edinburgh.
+From September 1972 until March 1974, the band organized the Saturday night bookings, and regularly performed, at the Triangle Folk Club in Edinburgh.
 In February 1973, vocalist Pritchard left the band and was replaced by Madelaine Taylor (guitar, bodhran, vocals).
 In October 1973, the band was signed to the Transatlantic Records XTRA label.
 An album was recorded but before it could be released, Madelaine Taylor left the band in December 1973.
 The master tapes were subsequently lost and the album has never been released.

 Jones, Thomas, and Cunningham began touring as a trio in January 1974, and went on the first of many French tours in April 1974.

 The band added Neil Adam (bass, harmonium) in September 1974 and Andy M. Stewart (vocals, tin whistle, tenor banjo) in December 1974.
 In March 1975, Silly Wizard began work on their next album.
 The band was then joined by Freeland Barbour (accordion, bouzouki) and Alastair "Ali" Donaldson (1955-2013) (bass, flute), who replaced Neil Adam in July 1975 when the latter decided to return to university.
 Their eponymous LP Silly Wizard was released on the XTRA label and the band began touring throughout the UK and Europe.